Witold1/Witold1.github.io/README.md

         </li>
       </ol>
       <br>
-      <sup>If you have got interested in web performance topic, check <a href="https://www.sergeychernyshev.com/">Sergey Chernyshev's blog on Web Performance</a> to read more :)</sup>
+      <sup>If you have got interested in web performance topic, check <a href="https://www.sergeychernyshev.com/">Sergey Chernyshev's blog on Web Performance</a> to find more :)</sup>
       <br>
   </details>